expo/expo/packages/expo-module-scripts/README.md

 module.exports = require('./plugin/build');
 ```

-Create a `plugin/tsconfig.json` file, notice that this uses `tsconfig.plugin` as the base config:
+Create a `plugin/tsconfig.json` file.
+Notice that this uses `tsconfig.plugin` as the base config:

 ```json
 {